 If you’re experiencing relatively mild or familiar symptoms, you can use a telemedicine to get an initial consultation with a doctor.
 Many common conditions like a cold, pink eye or allergies, may not require a full physical exam to identify and can be diagnosed from a distance.
 If your doctor determines your condition requires more attention, they may recommend an in-person visit or direct you to another facility for blood tests, x-rays or other tests.

 If you have a chronic health condition, you may be able to use telemedicine to stay in close contact with your doctor as they monitor your condition.
-Specialized telemedicine technology can even facilitate remote patient monitoring, where a doctor can constantly monitor a patient’s vital stats like blood sugar, blood pressure or heart rate from a distance.1 Remote patient monitoring can be relief for elderly or disabled patients who would struggle to make repeated visits to a doctor’s office, and in some cases allows patients who would otherwise be hospitalized to stay at home while under the supervision of a medical team.
+Specialized telemedicine technology can even facilitate remote patient monitoring, where a doctor can constantly monitor a patient’s vital stats like blood sugar, blood pressure or heart rate from a distance.1 Remote patient monitoring can be a relief for elderly or disabled patients who would struggle to make repeated visits to a doctor’s office, and in some cases allows patients who would otherwise be hospitalized to stay at home while under the supervision of a medical team.

 If you live in a rural area, travel often, or find it difficult to see your healthcare provider in person for other reasons, telemedicine can help you get treatment for non-critical conditions you might be tempted to forego or delay treatment for.
 The expansion of telemedicine services has been especially beneficial for underserved communities with little access to quality health care.
 Telemedicine can even be used for dental care and mental health services, which can be severely limited in some communities.